Tribal rights group urges police to cease search for American's body

 Breaking News Emails

-A tribal people's rights group urged Indian police Monday to stop searching for the body of an American missionary who authorities suspect was killed by members of a tribe that resists the outside world because it puts everyone involved at risk.
+A tribal people's rights group urged Indian police on Monday to stop searching for the body of an American missionary who authorities suspect was killed by members of a tribe that resists the outside world, saying the search puts everyone involved at risk.

 John Allen Chau, 26, was killed on or around Nov.
 16 on North Sentinel Island, part of the Andaman and Nicobar Islands.